 A retirement plan from Human Interest can help grow your startup.

-Do my interns and part-time employees qualify for a 401(k)?
+Do interns and part-time employees qualify for a 401(k)?

-Interns and part-time employees are allowed to participate in a 401(k) program, depending on whether or not they meet plan eligibility requirements.
-An employee must generally be allowed to participate in a qualified 401(k) plan after meeting the following conditions:
+Interns and part-time employees are allowed to participate in a 401(k) program if they meet plan eligibility requirements.
+An employee may generally participate in a qualified 401(k) plan if they meet the following conditions:

 Read more about how the SECURE Act affects employers and part-time employees.